2 Days in Kuala Lumpur

 Flying from Yangon to Kuala Lumpur

-Our Air Asia flight from Yangon to Kuala Lumpur was 2 hours and 45 minutes and went without a hitch.
-Our driver was a bit late but no big deal.
+Our Air Asia flight from Yangon to Kuala Lumpur took 2 hours and 45 minutes and went without a hitch.
+Our driver was a bit late, but it was no big deal.

-Before we knew it we drove along the highway with the many palm trees en route to the center of KL where Cathy and Alan’s apartment was located with a wonderful view of the Petronas Twin Towers.
-The drive was about 45-55 minutes.
+Before we knew it, we were driving along the highway with its many palm trees en route to the center of KL, where Cathy and Alan’s apartment was located.
+It had a wonderful view of the Petronas Twin Towers.
+The drive took about 45-55 minutes.

 The view of the Petronas Twin Towers from Cahty and Alan’s apartment